UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 6   R  6.125000
 ```

-Notice now that the `mfr` column has moved up and next to the `sugars`
+We can see that `mfr` column has now moved right and next to the
-column.
+`sugars` column.
 The index has also been replaced with integers.
-Now that our
+Since
-dataframe is in this form, we are able to proceed in plotting the mean
+our dataframe in in this form, we are able to proceed in plotting the
-sugar content for each manufacturer.
+mean sugar content for each manufacturer.

 Notes: Script here